||Harry S Truman (D)

 ▲Tuesday, May 16

-May 16: Vladimir Houdek, Czechoslovakia’s representative to the United Nations, has quit his post, charged that Czechoslovakia has “ceased to exist as an independent state,” and asked for asylum in the U.S. for himself and his family.
-He has also cabled a protest to the Soviet Premier Joseph Stalin against Soviet actions in Czechoslovakia.
+May 16: Czech U.N. representative defects.
+Vladimir Houdek, Czechoslovakia’s representative to the United Nations, has quit his post, and asked for asylum in the U.S. for himself and his family.
+He says that Czechoslovakia has “ceased to exist as an independent state,” and cabled a protest to Soviet Premier Joseph Stalin against Soviet actions in Czechoslovakia.
 Houdek became Czechoslovakia’s representative to the U.N. in March, 1948, a few days after the Soviet-led Communist coup in Prague.
 Until now, he had been a staunch defender of his country and the Soviet Union.
 Houdek’s predecessor at the U.N., Dr. Jan Papanek, doesn’t believe Houdek’s change of heart for one minute.
 He says that Houdek, who was due to leave New York tomorrow on the Queen Elizabeth for home leave, has actually been recalled for “consultation,” which, Papanek points out, is how the Prague government purges diplomats.
 Papanek says that Houdek is resigning to avoid arrest when he gets back home.
 Since Soviet Vice Premier Nokolai Bulganin visited Prague on May 7, four top leaders of the Czechoslovakia armed forces, including its Chief of Staff and head of the Air Force, have been dismissed.

-May 16: Railroads and industrial operations affected by the six-day strike by Brotherhood of Locomotive Firemen and Enginemen against five railroads rush to resume full operations following a settlement.
+May 16: Railroad strike ends.
+Railroads and industrial operations affected by the six-day strike by Brotherhood of Locomotive Firemen and Enginemen against five railroads rush to resume full operations following a settlement.
 An estimated 200,000 workers have been idled when 18,000 railroad workers first went on strike on May 10.

 ▲Wednesday, May 17